poseidon078/eclub-iitk-esp8266/README.md

 - CH_PD - 5V
 - Arduino Reset- Arduino GND
 Select Board as Generic ESP8266
 Now copy the code given below to the Arduino IDE and press the upload button.
-Change SSID into your Wi-Fi access point, and change the password to your Wi-Fi password and compile.
+Change SSID into your Wi-Fi access point name, and change the password to your Wi-Fi password and compile.
 ```
 #include <ESP8266WiFi.h>
 #include <WiFiUdp.h>

 const char* ssid = "13:6";
 const char* password = "123456789";
-const char* udpAddress = "";
+const char* udpAddress = "";          //IP address of your network

 const int udpPort = 3333;
 String buff;